History

 Current state

 The church luckily avoided major early modern transformations, thanks to which it remains one of the most interesting buildings in the Gwent region today.
 Only the tower had to be reinforced with a huge buttress, and it was topped with an unusual wooden dovecote.
+Almost all the windows have retained their medieval jambs and tracery, only the western one in the south aisle has been replaced.
 Inside, the church’s greatest treasure is a mantle or cape, which probably dates from the end of the 14th century.
 It is made of red velvet, with an embroidered image of the Virgin Mary and royal lilies.
 A thirteenth-century piscina and a baptismal font have also been preserved.

 bibliography: